 stable.
 We also push this stable build to

 beta, to make sure everyone is running the latest stable version.

-stable build is recommended for most users, and should be relatively bug free.
-If defects are found, we’ll try to fix them in the next stable release.
+stable build is recommended for most users.
+When defects are found, we’ll try to fix them in the next build.

 Announcements with installation instructions and release notes for new versions are made to the email subscription, here in the forum, to the /r/PhotoStructure subreddit, and @PhotoStructure on Twitter.